dskarbrevik/League-of-Legends-Churn-Prediction/README.md

 New League of Legends players start as level 1 "summoners" and can only play matches against computers.
 Once a player becomes a level 3 summoner (about 3-4 matches) they can play against other humans (the real meat of the game).

+### My goal:
-**My goal:** based on the performance of a player's first match, is that player going to make it to level 3 or give up on the game before then?
+based on the performance of a player's first match, is that player going to make it to level 3 or give up on the game before then?

 ### To learn more click <a href="https://dskarbrevik.github.io/League-of-Legends-Churn-Prediction/">here</a>

-To see the code step by step, click the title of whichever part you're interested in:
+_(to see the code step by step, click the title of whichever part you're interested in)_

 ### Part 1: <a href="https://nbviewer.jupyter.org/github/dskarbrevik/League-of-Legends-Churn-Prediction/blob/master/LoL%20Churn%20Predictor%20%5BPart%201%20-%20Data%20Collection%5D.ipynb">Data Collection</a>